 In 1977 Elaine Craven opened Earl Street Employment Consultants on the second floor of 38 Earl Street with just one member of staff.

-That officially makes us 40 years old!!
-Still quite young really.
+That officially makes us 44 years old this summer.
+Still quite young really!
 What else happened in 1977?…

 I977 was a year for epic movies that are still favourites today.
 Star Wars was released, breaking all box office records.